 Counseling really just happened to me.
-For as long as I can remember, I wanted to help people, but that idea presented itself much different when I was younger.
+My life was focused on the pursuit of a path where I could help people.
+After my own traumas, that idea presented itself much different when I was younger.

-Many years of my healing journey were wasted with so-called experts, none of which could help me.
-I had to learn how to fight for myself in order to get anything accomplished and to stay sane.
+Many years of my own healing journey were wasted with so-called experts, none of which could help me.
+I learned how to fight for myself in order to get things accomplished and stay sane.
 Then I found a Christian counselor who has helped me find myself again.
-I learned what my mind, body, and soul needed to heal, how to take care of myself, and how important it is to have someone believe in you and to hold onto your hope when you have nothing left.
+I learned what my mind, body, and soul needed to heal.
+Knowing how to take care of myself, and how important it is to have someone believe in you and to hold onto your hope when you have nothing left, is empowering.

 First and foremost, I am a Christian.
 I believe that Jesus is the Son of God and that he came to earth in human form in order to save mankind from their sins.

-I believe that true healing is only possible when a person incorporates spiritual healing into their trauma treatment.
-I incorporate spiritual healing, prayer, meditation, and Christ into the healing work that I do.
+In my experience, true healing is only possible when a person incorporates spiritual healing into their trauma treatment.
+For this reason, I incorporate spiritual healing, prayer, mindfulness, and Christ into the work that I do.